qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Thus, a placement in a certain quadrant with a certain rotation is possible.

 In the :guilabel:`Rendering` menu you can define label and feature options.
-In the :guilabel:`Label options` you can prevent QGIS from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)` checkbox.
+In the :guilabel:`Label options` you find the scale-based visibility setting now.
+You can prevent QGIS from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)`checkbox.
 In the :guilabel:`Feature options` you can define if every part of a multipart feature is to be labeled.
 In QGIS 2.0.0 now it's possible to define if the number of features to be labeled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.